 - A training program focused primarily on management, finance, communication and specific group modules provided by managers. - An individual professional path which allows each candidate to gain the necessary competencies step by step.
-The candidates fulfill different positions involving an increasing level of responsibilities.
+The candidates fulfill different positions involving an increasing level of responsibility.

 To date 24 employees have participated in the KMP training program.
-A new session will start in 2015 and will involve 12 trainees who have yet to be selected from 29 candidates.